 The major terrorist incidents experienced during the Noughties, in particular 9/11 and 7/7, led to governments around the world introducing additional legislation, ostensibly designed to assist the prevention of future attacks.
 This additional legislation may or may not have achieved what it was designed to do; it is difficult to judge from the data whether more attacks would have occurred without it.
 What is clear is that much of it violated long-standing principles protecting individuals from excessive state powers.

 Legal certainty was one such principle.
-With the threat of terrorism as would-be justification, attitudes towards it began to shift, or perhaps to shift more rapidly.
+With the threat of terrorism as would-be justification, attitudes towards legal certainty began to shift, or perhaps to shift more rapidly.
 It began to be treated as just one more consideration, to be given no more weight than other competing factors.
-With regard to retrospective legislation, for example — perhaps the most obvious violation of legal certainty — the government described its position in 2002 as being to
+With regard to retrospective legislation, for example — perhaps the most obvious violation of legal certainty — the UK government described its position in 2002 as being to

 balance the conflicting public interests, and to consider whether the general public interest in the law not being changed retrospectively may be outweighed by any competing public interest.